opendatasoft/ods-documentation-explore-api/source/includes/v2/_odsql.md

 group_by=my_field
 ```

-Group by field expression allows grouping on specified field value.
-It will create a group for each different value of field.
+A group by field expression allows to group specified field values.
+It creates a group for each different field value.

-#### Usage
+**Format:**
 `group_by=<field_literal>`

 <div class=“clearfix”></div>
-### Group by Static range
+### Group by static range

 > group by static range examples